 Why you want to visit Guadalajara with kids

 The city of Guadalajara is the second largest city in Mexico.
 Located in the state of Jalisco, it’s a hub for food, music, and tequila.
-Take a look at what the Lonely Planet Mexico guide book has to say about Guadalajara to learn more about the city’s cultural significance in Mexico.
+It’s helpful to learn a little bit about Guadalajara before visiting.
+You can learn more about the city’s cultural significance in Mexico.

 Anyone who plans to visit Guadalajara with kids will enjoy the lively food scene that the city has to offer.
 We ate at some fantastic restaurants while we were there.
 And as the city is also the birthplace of Mariachi, traditional Mexican music groups composed of guitars, accordions, and horns, you’ll also most likely be treated to some good music while you’re there.